vitalets/playwright-bdd/README.md

 It is convenient to use it as `testDir` option for Playwright.

-> It is possible to use separate `cucumber.js` config file, but it's more convenient to keep configuration embeded in Plawright config
+> It is possible to use separate `cucumber.js` config file, but it's more convenient to keep configuration embeded in single place

 ## Writing features
 Write features in `*.feature` files using [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/#keywords).